-For impact, a few winter trees and shrubs are the equivalent of a double border in summer.
-Winter gardens require more imagination than effort.
-A glowing group of stems, slowly stripped of leaves, followed by snowdrops: that’s a third of the gardening year taken care of.
-We go to Cambridge in England to learn from The Winter Garden at Anglesey Abbey.
+For impact, just a few winter trees and shrubs can be the equivalent of a double border in summer.
+Off-season gardens require a lot more imagination than actual effort.
+A glowing group of slowly defoliating stems, followed by snowdrops: that’s a third of the gardening year taken care of.
+We go to Cambridge in England to learn from the garden at Anglesey Abbey.

 Above: A trio of Mahonia, Cornus, and Acer palmatum glow against a dark backdrop of yew.